Detecting Traces of Light-Quark Yukawa Couplings to the Higgs Boson in Fragmentation Products

-\sectionPaper{Key properties} \Eqs{def_YFA_hV}{fact_Delta_sigma_hV}, apart from their great experimental simplicity, have several theoretical properties~\cite{paper2} that make them particularly powerful probes of light-quark Yukawa couplings: \begin{enumerate}[label=\textbf{(\Alph*)}] \item Forming an asymmetry linear in $p_T^h$ at the nonperturbative scale, which is an intrinsically chiral-odd, fermionic phenomenon, \emph{uniquely} picks out a single chiral-odd contribution at the hard scale to all orders in perturbation theory and at leading power in $\lqcd/Q$.
-The only such term in the SM is \eq{lagrangian}. \item The quark and antiquark terms feature a relative sign.
-This property is phenomenologically critical, since it means that sea (anti)quark contributions can cancel, leaving behind the valence quark contributions of interest.
-It is likewise stable to all orders, and can be understood by noting that the SM Lagrangian (approximately) preserves CP, while the $\sin \varphi$ modulation is P odd. \item Forming an asymmetry $\mathrm{\tilde{Y}FA}_{h,V}$ with respect to $p_h^x$ instead, one arrives at a signal prediction of the same form as \eq{fact_Delta_sigma_hV} and with identical coefficient $C^{TU}_{qq'V}$, but with the $y_q$ replaced by $\ty_q$.
-Therefore all of our sensitivity estimates for $y_q/y_q^\SM$ in this letter immediately carry over to possible CP-odd $\ty_q$ in units of $y_q^\SM$. \item While the BMFrF is an \emph{a priori} unknown nonperturbative matrix element, it can readily be extracted using azimuthal correlations between \emph{two} target fragmentation hadrons, one in each beam direction, with chiral-even hard probes.
+\sectionPaper{Key properties} \Eqs{def_YFA_hV}{fact_Delta_sigma_hV}, apart from their great experimental simplicity, have several field-theoretic properties~\cite{paper2} that make them particularly powerful probes of light-quark Yukawa couplings: \begin{enumerate}[label=\textbf{(\Alph*)}] \item Forming an asymmetry linear in $p_T^h$ at the nonperturbative scale, which is an intrinsically chiral-odd, fermionic phenomenon, \emph{uniquely} picks out a single chiral-odd contribution at the hard scale to all orders in perturbation theory and at leading power in $\lqcd/Q$.
+When reconstructing the Higgs boson near its mass shell, the only such term even beyond the SM is \eq{lagrangian}. \item The quark and antiquark terms feature a relative sign.
+This property is phenomenologically critical, since it means that sea quark contributions can cancel, leaving behind the valence quark contributions of interest.
+It is likewise stable to all orders, and can be understood by noting that the SM Lagrangian (approximately) preserves CP, while the $\sin \Delta \varphi$ modulation is P odd. \item Forming an asymmetry $\mathrm{\tilde{Y}FA}_{h,V}$ with respect to $p_h^x$ instead, one arrives at a signal prediction of the same form as \eq{fact_Delta_sigma_hV} and with identical coefficient $C^{TU}_{qq'V}$, but with the $y_q$ replaced by $\ty_q$.
+Therefore all of our sensitivity estimates for $y_q/y_q^\SM$ in this letter immediately carry over to possible CP-odd $\ty_q$ in units of $y_q^\SM$. \item While the BMFrF is an \emph{a priori} unknown nonperturbative matrix element, it can be extracted using azimuthal correlations between \emph{two} target fragmentation hadrons, one in each beam direction, with chiral-even hard probes.
 These include high-statistics SM baseline processes like Drell-Yan production.
-In light of the present work, we strongly encourage our experimental colleagues to initiate differential measurements of such azimuthal hadron-hadron correlations.
-Pending clarification of its universality~\cite{Collins:1997sr}, the BMFrF may also be extracted in a clean fashion at the future EIC~\cite{AbdulKhalek:2021gbh}. \end{enumerate}
+In light of the present work, we strongly encourage our experimental colleagues to initiate differential measurements of such azimuthal hadron-hadron correlations. \end{enumerate}